imjoy-team/ImJoy/docs/development.md

 For more information we refer to the dedicated section on [plugin run time behaviour](development?id=controlling-run-time-behaviour-of-native-python-plugins).

 * `single-instance` (**for python plugins only**).
-Python engine will only run a single plugin process even if plugin is called from multiple BUT identical workspaces.
+Python engine will only run a single plugin process even if plugin is called from different browsers or workspacess.
 In this case, the different ImJoy instances will share the same plugin process.
+This is especially useful when your plugin need to occupy limited resources such as GPU.

 * `allow-detach` (**for python plugins only**).
 Allows the plugin process to detach from the user interface.
 This means the plugin will not be killed when the user interface is disconnected or closed.
-However, in order to reconnect to this process, you  also need to add the `single-instance` flag.
+However, in order to reconnect to this process, you need to reconnect from the exact browser and same workspace, or add the `single-instance` flag.

 Example: to make a plugin which can run without the user interface in the background and to which you can attach set `"flags": ["single-instance", "allow-detach"]`.
 The interface will automatically reconnect to this process when re-launched.